mLUKE: The Power of Entity Representations in Multilingual Pretrained Language Models: Detecting Entities in the QA datasets

 For each question–passage pair in the QA datasets, we first create a mapping from the entity mention strings (e.g., “U.S.”) to their referent Wikipedia entities (e.g., United States) using the entity hyperlinks on the source Wikipedia page of the passage.
 We then perform simple string matching to extract all entity names in the question and the passage and treat all matched entity names as entity annotations for their referent entities.
 We ignore an entity name if the name refers to multiple entities on the page.
 Further, to reduce noise, we also exclude an entity name if its link probability, the probability that the name appears as a hyperlink in Wikipedia, is lower than 1\%.

 The XQuAD datasets are created by translating English Wikipedia articles into target languages.
-For those translated data, we translate the mention-entity mapping created from the source English articles by the following procedure: for all the entities found in the source article, we map the entity into the corresponding article in the target language through inter-language links, and then collect its possible mention strings ({\it i.e., } hyperlinks to the article) from a Wikipedia dump of the target language; the entities in the source article and the collected mention strings form the mention-entity mapping for the translated article.
+For each translated article, we create the mention-entity mapping from the source English article by the following procedure: for all the entities found in the source article, we find the corresponding entity in the target language through inter-language links, and then collect its possible mention strings ({\it i.e., } hyperlinks to the entity) from a Wikipedia dump of the target language; the entity and the collected mention strings form the mention-entity mapping for the translated article.